cmichi/unencrypted-wifi-slideshow/README.md

 # Filtering

 For a publicly visible slideshow of the wifi you might want to set up a blacklist of domains.
-You can do this by updating the `config.js`:
+To install the [URLBlacklist](http://urlblacklist.com/) the Makefile provides a handy command: `make install-blacklists`.
+However it will only setup an adult filter, see the `./blacklists/` folder for other categories.
+Please make sure you are within the usage rights of URLBlacklist.

+The `config.js` should contain an array of files:

-	exports.blacklists = ["./some-domains", "./more-domains"]
+	exports.blacklists = ["./blacklist-domains.txt", "./more-domains.txt"]

-The blacklist has to be a text file separated by CRLFs like this:
+The blacklist files have to be a text file separated by CRLFs like this:

 	notDisplayed.com
 	neverShown.org
 	...

-A publicly available blacklist is [URLBlacklist](http://urlblacklist.com/) for example.

 # ToDo